 When I am not in the therapy room, you can usually find me playing with my dogs, kayaking, or thrift shopping.
 I believe healing happens in many ways, and I strive to bring warmth and authenticity to every session.

 Hi, I am a dedicated counselor intern with a unique combination of expertise in both organizational leadership and mental health counseling.
 Holding a Master of Arts (MA) in Organizational Leadership from Gonzaga University and currently completing the last phase of receiving a Master of Science (MS) in Mental Health Counseling from Eastern Oregon University.
 This combination allows me to offer a distinctive approach that entails a deep understanding of what emotional well-being brings to both counseling and career leadership strategies.
-I bring a holistic approach to supporting individuals and teams alike.
-With a passion for fostering personal growth, resilience, and workplace well-being, I integrate proven leadership strategies with compassionate counseling techniques to help clients navigate challenges, enhance emotional intelligence, and achieve their goals.

 Whether working with individuals in mental health therapy or leading individuals and teams toward positive changes in their careers, I focus on creating environments that empower both personal and professional transformation.
 Drawing from an understanding of mental health and organizational dynamics, I am committed to applying evidence-based practices that foster a safe and supportive environment for all individuals, helping them build resilience, cultivate mental wellness, and develop coping strategies that achieve balance and empowerment in both their personal and professional growth.